 Editor’s Note: The content of this scenario relates to moving persons.

-7.3.8.1 Candidate source dense point cloud sequences
+7.3.8.1 Candidate source sequences

-Collected candidate raw dense point cloud sequences that are available for testing are presented in Annex C.2
+Collected candidate raw dense point cloud sequences and dynamic mesh sequences that are available for testing are presented in Annex C.2

-7.3.8.2 Selected source dense point cloud sequences
+7.3.8.2 Selected source sequences for testing

-This section lists 5 raw point cloud sequences that have been selected for objective and subjective testing.
-The following sequences have been selected for performing objective and subjective tests.
+This section lists 5 sequences that have been selected for objective and subjective testing.

 Test sequences have been selected based on visual quality and that these have not been used during codec development in MPEG.
 The following table lists the selected test sequences:

-Table 7.3.8.2 Selected source point cloud sequences
+Table 7.3.8.2 Selected source dense dynamic point cloud sequences